leandog/intelligent-engineering-with-ai/Course Outline.md

    - Limitations and potential pitfalls to be aware of.
    - Best practices for integrating AI tools into the development workflow.

+**Introduction to the Bowling Kata (10 minutes)**

+1. **Overview of the Problem**
+   - Problem statement: Calculate the score of a bowling game considering strikes and spares.
+   - Importance of the problem for practicing TDD and AI integration.

+2. **TDD Approach for the Bowling Kata**
+   - Applying the TDD cycle: Red, Green, Refactor.
+   - Example scenarios and edge cases to consider.

+**Practical Exercise: Bowling Kata with TDD and AI Tools (1 hour)**

+3. **Step-by-Step Guide:**

+   **Step 1: Write the First Test (Red)**
+   - **Instructor Demonstration (10 minutes):**
+     - Use GitHub Copilot to generate initial test cases for the Bowling Kata problem.
+     - Discuss how to verify the generated code and ensure it aligns with TDD principles.

+   **Step 2: Make the Test Pass (Green)**
+   - **Instructor Demonstration (10 minutes):**
+     - Use Copilot to generate the minimal code needed to pass the test.
+     - Discuss the manual verification of the code's correctness.

+   **Step 3: Refactor**
+   - **Instructor Demonstration (10 minutes):**
+     - Refactor the code with the assistance of Copilot to improve readability and maintainability.
+     - Ensure the test still passes after refactoring.

+   **Step 4: Repeat the Cycle**
+   - **Instructor Demonstration (10 minutes):**
+     - Add additional test cases and iterate through the TDD cycle.
+     - Example Test Cases: Ensure various bowling game scenarios produce correct results.

+4. **Using ChatGPT as an Assistant (10 minutes)**
+   - **Instructor Demonstration:**
+     - Show how ChatGPT can provide explanations and suggestions during the TDD process.
+     - Example: Ask ChatGPT to suggest additional test cases or help debug issues.

+5. **Hands-On Practice: Pair Programming Exercise (15 minutes)**
+   - Participants work in pairs to implement the Bowling Kata using TDD and GitHub Copilot.
+   - Instructors provide guidance and support, ensuring adherence to TDD practices.
+   - Encourage participants to use ChatGPT to clarify doubts and get suggestions.

 **Introduction to the Roman Numeral Calculator Kata (10 minutes)**

 1. **Overview of the Problem**
    - Problem statement: Write a program that converts Roman numerals to integers and vice versa.
    - Importance of the problem for practicing TDD and AI integration.